 The public key is now located in

-Once the key pair is generated, it’s time to place the public key on the server that we want to use.
+Once the key pair is generated, it’s time to place the public key on the server that you want to connect to.

-Now you can go ahead and log into your user profile and you will not be prompted for a password.
-However, if you set a passphrase when creating your SSH key, you will be asked to enter the passphrase at that time (and whenever else you log in in the future).
+Once the command completes, you will be able to log into the server via SSH without being prompted for a password.
+However, if you set a passphrase when creating your SSH key, you will be asked to enter the passphrase at that time.
+This is your local

 - sudo nano /etc/ssh/sshd_config